dtbuchholz/basin-wxm-fetch/README.md

 [18:57:25] INFO     Getting publications...done in 1.17s
 [18:57:27] INFO     Getting deals for publications...done in 2.73s
 [18:57:28] INFO     Forming remote URLs for deals...done in 0.68s
-[18:59:07] INFO     Creating dataframe from remote IPFS files...done in 99.28s [18:59:34] INFO     Executing queries...done in 26.32s
+[18:59:07] INFO     Creating dataframe from remote files...done in 99.28s
+[18:59:34] INFO     Executing queries...done in 26.32s
 ⠙ Writing results to files...
 ```